Vedant1033/L.U.M.I.S/README.md

-# Lumis - Unified Multimodal AI Assistant for Developers
+# Lumis -LLM Based Unified Multimodal Intelligent System

 **Lumis** is an advanced AI-powered platform designed to assist developers in real-time by analyzing screen activity, code, and voice inputs.
 It intelligently detects coding errors, provides immediate solutions, and enhances productivity through a multimodal interaction experience.